Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/input/time.rst

 instead of just jumping things into or out of the scene.

-You can even imagine hooking up one blur to a background renderlayer, another inverted blur to a foreground renderlayer, and time-feeding both.
+You can even imagine hooking up one blur to a background render layer, another inverted blur to a foreground render layer, and time feeding both.
 This node group would simulate someone focusing the camera lens.